-(a) satisfied the Admission Regulations for admission to the University; and

-(b) either:

-- i. qualified for a degree, with a B Grade Point Average or better, in a New Zealand tertiary education organisation which is relevant to health sciences and the proposed programme of study; or - ii. an appropriate health or allied professional qualification requiring at least three years full-time tertiary study at an appropriate level; or - iii. successfully completed a qualifying course prescribed by the Dean of Education and Health Sciences; or - iv. presented evidence of ability for advanced level academic study; or - v. been admitted with Academic Equivalent Standing; and - (c) been approved as a student by the Dean of Education and Health Sciences.
+- (a) satisfied the Admission Regulations for admission to the University; and - (b) either: - qualified for a degree, with a B Grade Point Average or better, in an Aotearoa New Zealand tertiary education organisation which is relevant to health sciences and the proposed programme of study; or - ii. an appropriate health or allied professional qualification requiring at least three years full-time tertiary study at an appropriate level; or - successfully completed a qualifying course prescribed by the Amo Ako me te Hauora | Dean of Education and Health Sciences: or - iv. presented evidence of ability for advanced level academic study; or - v. been admitted with Academic Equivalent Standing; and - (c) been approved as a student by the Amo Ako me te Hauora | Dean of Education and Health Sciences.